You know about mineral spirits but might realize you are a bit hazy on the details.

 Chalk Paint

-Like latex paint, this is another water-based paint, so the same as above applies.
+Like latex paints, this is another water-based paint, so the same as above applies.

 Oil-Based Paints

 This is where mineral spirits shine.
-Mineral spirits are safe for most surfaces and work as a pre-paint cleaner for sticky residue [1].
+They are safe for most surfaces and mineral spirit work as a pre-paint cleaner for sticky residue [1].

 Do mineral spirits take off paint?
 Sometimes.
-To take off dry paint, use it along with heat, sanding, and scraping.
+To take off dry paint, mineral spirit required heat, sanding, and paint scraper.

 From Wooden Surfaces